brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/1_nse.md

 (ref:he-she-cap) also reported that it has been difficult to get(ref:first-name) to take (ref:his-her) medications if (ref:he-she) is not there to remind (ref:him-her).
 (ref:he-she-cap) has told (ref:his-her) that (ref:he-she) would like to stop taking all medication.
 Previous medication includes Ritalin (stopped because of low appetite).
-There are no current concerns with hearing, vision, sleep, appetite or growth.
+There are no current concerns with hearing, vision, sleep, or appetite.
 (ref:he-she-cap) also denies current headaches or pain.
 Family medical history includes x, y, and z.
 Surgical history includes x, y, and z.